Redundancy Advice & Support in Melbourne.

 Redundancy occurs when an employer decides that a role is no longer needed due to operational requirements.
 This can happen for various reasons, including changes to the business structure, technology, or a decline in workload.
 Under Australian employment law, redundancy must meet specific criteria to be considered a genuine redundancy.

 When redundancies do not follow proper procedures, employees may feel unfairly treated.
-Filing an unfair dismissal application through the Fair Work Commission allows employees to contest the decision.
-If successful, employees may receive compensation or reinstatement of their role.
+Filing an unfair dismissal claim through the Fair Work Commission allows employees to contest the decision.
+If successful, employees may receive compensation or reinstatement of their role, so understanding the redundancy process is essential.
+Seeking legal advice from an experienced lawyer ensures you are aware of your legal rights and entitlements during this time.

-Employee Rights and Entitlements
+Employee Rights and Entitlements During Redundancy.

 When facing redundancy, employees are entitled to specific benefits under Australian employment laws.
 Understanding these redundancy entitlements can help ensure that you receive everything you are legally owed.

 Employees covered by the National Employment Standards (NES) are entitled to redundancy payments based on their continuous service with the employer.
-The payment amount depends on the period of employment:
+The payment amount depends on the period of employment.

-- Employees on fixed-term contracts or classified as casual employees are generally not eligible for redundancy pay unless specified in their employment contract or modern awards.
+For employees with at least 1 year of service, redundancy pay ranges between 4 to 16 weeks’ pay.
+Employees on fixed-term contracts or classified as casual employees are generally not eligible for redundancy pay unless specified in their employment contract or modern awards.

 Employers are required to provide a notice period based on the employee’s length of service:

-- Less than 1 year: 1 week’s notice
+Less than 1 year: 1 week’s notice

-- 1–3 years: 2 weeks’ notice
+1–3 years: 2 weeks’ notice

-- 3–5 years: 3 weeks’ notice
+3–5 years: 3 weeks’ notice

-- 5+ years: 4 weeks’ notice
+5+ years: 4 weeks’ notice

 Employees over the age of 45, with at least 2 years of service, are entitled to an additional week of notice.